missjwo/wp-community-uk-slack/README.md

 ## Questions
 ### Why do I need to have a chat.wordpress.org email address?
-When you create a team, Slack only allows you to add new members in two predefined ways
+When you create a team, Slack only allows you to add new members in two predefined ways:

 1. Invitation only - where as a user you would have to ask for an invitation.
 2. Using an email address from a particular domain.